stonepros/stone/doc/stoneadm/install.rst

 .. _cephadm-enable-cli:

-Enable Ceph CLI
+Enable Stone CLI
 ===============

-Cephadm does not require any Ceph packages to be installed on the host.
+Stoneadm does not require any Stone packages to be installed on the host.
 However, we recommend enabling easy access to the ``ceph`` command.
 There are several ways to do this:

-* The ``cephadm shell`` command launches a bash shell in a container with all of the Ceph packages installed.
+* The ``cephadm shell`` command launches a bash shell in a container with all of the Stone packages installed.
 By default, if configuration and keyring files are found in ``/etc/ceph`` on the host, they are passed into the container environment so that the shell is fully functional.
 Note that when executed on a MON host,